rosario/learn-coderwave/_posts/2013-10-07-publish-a-website-in-a-day-using-html-and-ruby.markdown

 </html>
 {% endhighlight %}

+# Update site.rb

+Update now **site.rb** with the following code:

+{% highlight ruby %}
+require 'sinatra'
+get '/' do
+  erb :index
+end
+{% endhighlight %}

+You need to update this file because Sinatra needs to know the file (in our case is **index.erb**) you want to show.

 The result is the masterpiece shown in the following image:

 <div class='center'><img src="{{ site.baseurl }}/images/index-page.png" /></div>